Praqma/smallstep-ca-demo/README.md

 ![Simplified DNS-01](Simplified-DNS-01.png)

+The above image *roughly* demonstrates how the DNS-01 challenge could be used in this scenario.
+The ACME client requests a certificate.
+It is given a token by the CA (LetsEncrypt).
+It then provisions a TXT record with the token which is concatenated with the thumbprint of the authorization key to create the TXT file on the DNS.
+Once this is done then it tells the CA the challenge has been met.
+The CA then makes a DNS lookup and retrieves the record.
+If all is good the the agent can then retrieve the certificate, which it must distribute as necessary for use by web services.

 ## Zero Access

 If you have zero access to the internet then your only option is to run an internal CA and distribute the root and intermediate certificates to **all** the hosts on the internal network.

+The same is true if you do **not** want to publish internal domains publicly or you do **not** directly control the DNS and can not add the TXT record in an automated way.

 # Solution
 The solution I chose is a full Certificate Authority on the internal network.

 * A lot of companies already have internal certificates they distribute to hosts on the internal network.
 The only piece that is missing is the ACME support.
-If they don't know how to do this then it is not hard as it is pretty standard.

 * This allows HTTP-01 challenge which is simpler.
 Does not require making an internal domain public and does not require a DNS provider that supports the ACME protocol.

-* Finally distributing the certificates (rsync often) from one exposed ACME client to the hosts that needs them is just an added complexity.
+* Distributing the certificates (rsync often) from one exposed ACME client to the hosts that needs them is just an added complexity.

 # Demo(s)